 Jean Sellers is the Administrative Clinical Director at the UNC Cancer Network, Lineberger Comprehensive Cancer Center, Chapel Hill, North Carolina.
 She has been leading the development of patient navigation models at the statewide level for UNC since 2007.
 Today, she consults with cancer centers and hospitals across North Carolina to assist those institutions integrate cancer support services within identified communities.
 Recommendations are based on the disparaties of the population served and the needs of each cancer center.
 As an expert in navigation, Sellers is committed to ensuring quality, compassionate care for all patients facing cancer, regardless of where they may live.
 She is a graduate of UNC Greensboro, where she earned her undergraduate degree in nursing and her master’s degree in nursing administration.
 She is an adjunct faculty member of the UNC School of Nursing.
 Sellers brings nearly 25 years of oncology nursing experience working in a variety of leadership positions within cancer clinics, hospitals and rural communities.
 She has served on various committees within the Oncology Nursing Society to develop and support the role of the Oncology Nurse Navigator.
 She is currently serving as a President’s Council member on the National Patient and Family Advocate Foundation.
 She is the co-founder and current President of the North Carolina Oncology Navigator Association.
 She is a nationally recognized speaker on a variety of topics, including patient navigation, health disparities, shared decision making, compassion fatigue and achieving quality care at the end of life.

-A limited number of rooms have been blocked at the Hyatt Regency Austin from Wednesday, June 14, 2017, through Sunday, June 18 2017, at a rate of $189 per person/standard room night (excludes applicable state and local taxes).
-Discount rooms are available on first-come first-served basis.
+A limited number of rooms have been blocked off at the Hilton Chicago from June 13th through June 16th at a rate of $189/night plus applicable taxes and fees.
+Rates and rooms are subject to availability at the time of reservation.